-Intertemporal Substitution after Restriction: I plot the time series of the application usage across the different treatment arms.
+Intertemporal Substitution after Restriction: In order to provide evidence for intertemporal substitution, one would expect that there should be a spike in usage of the previously restricted application on the day that the restriction is lifted.
+I plot the time series of the application usage across the different treatment arms.
 Figure 1 plots the time series of the moving average of time spent on the restricted application for the control group, the one week restriction group, and the two week restriction group.
 There are two striking patterns.
-First, in both treatments, the one week restriction group appears to jump back to the pre-experiment levels almost immediately after the restriction is lifted.
+First, in both treatments, the one week restriction is lifted.
 Second, in both treatments, the two week restriction group does not appear to return to the pre-restriction levels and there is no evidence of a spike in usage on the day the restriction is lifted.
-Figure A21 shows that the same trend appears to hold when I plot the raw time series and if I include time logged from the Chrome extension.
-Thus, I reject Hypothesis 1 based on this, but note that I cannot rule out that part of the reason that I do not see an effect on this dimension is because the treatment allows for substitution to the computer.42
+Figure A20 shows that the same trend appears to hold when I plot the raw time series and if I include time logged from the Chrome extension.
+As a result, I conclude that intertemporal substitution is not a first-order effect of the treatment, but I cannot rule out that this is partially due to substitution to the computer.35